CELPIP Test Format 2026: Complete Guide to All 4 Sections

 The CELPIP-General test takes approximately 3 hours from start to finish, including all four sections.
 With check-in time, plan for about 3.5-4 hours at the test center.

-Can I take the sections on different days?
+Can I take CELPIP sections on different days?

 Is there a break during the CELPIP test?

-Can I go back and change my answers?
+Can I go back and change answers on the CELPIP test?

-Within the Listening and Reading sections, you can go back to previous questions within that section only.
+Yes, but only within the same section.
+Within Listening and Reading, you can go back to previous questions within that section.
 Once you move to the next section, you cannot return.

-No. You speak into a microphone connected to the computer.
+No, you speak into a microphone connected to the computer.
 There is no human examiner in front of you.
 Your responses are recorded and evaluated later.
+Practice with Speaking questions on CELTESTPIP to get comfortable with this format.

-What if I don't finish a section in time?
+What happens if I don't finish a CELPIP section in time?

 Is the CELPIP Online test the same as the in-person test?